eginwong/course-notes/cloud/azure/AZ-301/design-a-business-continuity-strategy.md

     - rehydration can take hours to complete
       - standard/high priority
   - can set up lifecycle management
+  - tiering is only supported for GPv2 accounts
+  - changing account access will toggle all inferred objects to switch
+  - prorated charges for early deletion of blobs
 - Access Tier SLAs
   - PREMIUM: 99.9% availability, no RA-GRS, no min storage duration, <10ms latency
   - HOT: 99.9% availability, 99.99% RA-GRS read, no min duration, <1s latency
   - COOL: 99% availability, 99.9% RA-GRS, 30 days min duration, < 1s latency
   - ARCHIVE: no availability, no RA-GRS, 180 days min storage duration, hours latency
+  - 10 - 25% service credits for failing to meet SLAs
+- Storage compliance offerings
+  - FIPS, DoD, DoE, FDA, FERPA, ISO 9001, WCAG 2.0, etc.

+## Microsoft Learn
+- Azure Migrate is to perform assessment, not to actually migrate
+- Data Migration Assistant assesses SQL DBs for compat and migrates
+- Data Migration Tool is for Cosmos
+- Azure Db Migration Service is DMA + Azure, fully managed
+- Azure Backup is finer grained than ASR
+  - recovers files/folders vs whole VMs and workloads
+  - no limit retention times
+  - HA storage
+  - MARS agent is for Azure Linux
+  - DPM/Mabs for app-aware backups, can do Outlook, SQL
+  - to move to Recovery Services Vault, need MARS
+  - MARS for fine-grained Azure VMs or mix of virtual/physical for file folder
+- DB Backups
+  - Basic (1 week), Standard (5), Premium (5)
+  - DB backup occurs immediately after creation
+  - default location is RA-GRS
+  - Long-term retention is 10 years
+- Multiplying SLAs is a thing
+- auto-failover groups for DBs
+  - like active geo-replication but writable without custom code required
+- waaagent to prepare a linux vm for generalization to turn into vm image
+- go into Azure VM and click "Capture" to turn into image
+- Logic apps is design first for devs
+- H-series are not in all regions
+- vcores may have been exceeded in a subscription
+- HPC pack is good for on-prem and cloud
+- tags can't be applied to classic resources

+## Random Studying
+- storage account different from managed disks